Alfred Klose: Education and career

 In 1939, Klose was also in talks about the successor to Constantin Caratheodory in Munich (like Karl Strubecker, among others), which, despite positive reports from Vahlen and Bieberbach (who spoke out in favor of staying in Berlin), resulted in negative assessments by Oskar Peron failed.
 He obtained expert opinions from Ludwig Prandtl and Friedrich Pfeiffer, who were of the opinion that Klose was a particularly unsuspecting ignoramus in the field of applied mathematics.

-In 1945/46 he was at the successor company of GEMA in Köpenick and from 1946 to 1952 (Operation Ossawakim) as one of the German scientists conscripted into service in the Soviet Union (on Gorodomlija near Ostashkov).
+In 1945/46 he was at the successor company of GEMA in Köpenick and from 1946 to 1952 (Operation Ossawakim) as one of the German scientists conscripted into service in the Soviet Union.
+He was sent to Gorodomlija near Ostashkov along with 169 German rocket scientists and engineers, including Helmut Gröttrup and Fritz Karl Preikschat.
 In 1952/53 he was a full professor of applied mathematics at the University of Rostock and was commissioned to set up an aeronautical engineering faculty, which only existed there for a short time.

 Lothar Collatz was one of his doctoral students, but he was the last student of Richard von Mises to complete his work under him and in 1933 he passed the state examination privately with him.

 In 1936, Klose was one of the editors of the journal German Mathematics.